geudde/attic-chest/pages/03.season-2/01.meeting-13/06.p-to-o/docs.md

 We both are old Dilcoorth’s abettors;
 &emsp;And whenever O.P.
 &emsp;On the hat band we see
-The wearer is learning his Letters.
+The wearer is learning his letters.